“You’re absolutely right—and you can’t stand up in your [expletive] Rolls-Royce, either.”

 If you recognize yourself among these would-be savvy wheeler-dealers, now may be a good time to reconsider your ways, because after years of downward drift, the preowned market is stabilizing, with some sectors showing a rebound.
 That’s starting to create a sense of urgency, some brokers say, that could cause buyers and sellers to act impulsively in the absence of professional guidance.
 The usual results include missed opportunities, wasted time and dead-end leads; and typically, when transactions do occur, unrepresented buyers pay more and unrepresented sellers get less than they should.

-“There are buyers and sellers who don’t work with brokers,” allows Steve Varsano, founder and owner of the Jet Store, a high-tech, retail-store-styled brokerage in London.
+“There are buyers and sellers who don’t work with brokers,” allows Steve Varsano, founder and owner of the Jet Business, a high-tech, retail-store-styled brokerage in London.
 “The ones I know realize they made a mistake.”
 Before you succumb to the market’s call on your own, understand the services brokers can provide.

 Today’s aircraft brokers act as point persons in a transaction team that can include escrow and title agents, attorneys, accountants, tax specialists, bankers, import/export expediters and, of course, aircraft experts.
 Some prefer to call themselves “consultants,” arguing that “broker” doesn’t convey the full range of services they provide.
 Any suggestion that brokers simply bring buyer and seller together or are little more than an aviation equivalent of used-car salesmen is patently false.